-- Individual railroads maintain security training programs and initiatives; more than 80,000 employees received training in 2016 alone.
+- Individual railroads maintain security training programs and initiatives.

 The mantra “See Something, Say Something” extends to railroad tracks and rail yards.
 Railroads work closely with local law enforcement, emergency responders and the public to broaden security awareness, address security-related concerns and enhance preparedness.
-In 2016 alone, railroads participated in more than 5,160 security-awareness and emergency preparedness activities with local authorities and emergency responders.
+Each year, railroads participate in thousands of security-awareness and emergency preparedness activities with local authorities and emergency responders.